 With all these numbers handy, the Schedule R will lead you through the process of calculating your elderly or disabled credit.
 The process is a simple series of additions and subtractions.

-Depending on your level income, you may not qualify for the credit.
+Depending on your level of income, you may not qualify for the credit.
 The worksheet will consider your adjusted gross income and the amount of nontaxable income you received against IRS thresholds.
 These thresholds vary based on your filing status, and how many members of a married household are elderly or disabled.
 If your income exceeds the relevant threshold, you will not qualify for the credit.

-Generally, single filers, heads of household, and qualifying widowers cannot claim the credit if their adjusted gross income exceeds $17,500.
+Generally, single filers, heads of households, and qualifying widowers cannot claim the credit if their adjusted gross income exceeds $17,500.
 For married filers, this number is $20,000 if one spouse is elderly or disabled, and $25,000 if both spouses are elderly or disabled.
 Couples filing separately generally cannot make more than $12,500.

 Nontaxable thresholds are generally $5,000 for singles, heads of households, and qualifying widowers, couples filing separately, and couples with one elderly or disabled spouse.
 The threshold rises to $7,500 for households with two elderly or disabled spouses.
 The Schedule R will take whatever amounts you received into account to determine if you exceed the relevant threshold.

 The process is much simpler than it sounds.
 If you have all the relevant information handy, the process will take no more than 20 minutes.
 You’ll simply total various income sources, and perform a few easy calculations.
-Should you need help filing your taxes this year, you may also want to consider both Turbo Tax and H&R Block.
-Their free online tax software can make your tax nightmares disappear.